-Your project will be judged on the report, with the final mark for the report being awarded after a viva.
+Your project will be judged on the report.
 You will not be penalised if, for reasons beyond your control, the project fails to produce clear (or any) results.
 Roughly equal weight will be given to the Introduction, Results and Discussion.
 The examiners may also take note of your supervisor's opinion of your performance.

 Format: Your report should be no longer than 8,000 words (excluding footnotes, figure legends, tables, Bibliography, and appendices: you must give the word count on the title page).
 It should be written in the style of a scientific paper.
 The detailed format is up to you as long as it conforms to the style of a typical research paper.
 You are strongly advised to look at journals dealing with similar material (e.g. Journal of Cognitive Neuroscience, Neuron, etc.).
 There are no specific restrictions on line spacing, column format etc, however, please ensure that figure labels are clearly legible.
 Students in the past have had last-minute printing problems with reports prepared in 2 columns: we strongly recommend using a single column format (as in this handbook).
 Research journals typically have a similar layout, as follows: